 Any trip to Berlin wouldn’t be complete without seeing the remains of the Berlin wall.
 This dotted metal line in the ground marked where the wall used to be.
 There will be some pictures later of the East Side Gallery with remaining wall segments covered with graffiti.

-I looked it up on wiki I remembered that this was a cathedral on Museum Island that was very cool looking.
+I’m pretty sure this was on the I looked it up on wiki I remembered that this was a cathedral on Museum Island that was very cool looking.

 Here you can see the first version of the Berlin wall being constructed in Potsdamer Platz.
 There was a deadzone between lengths of barbed wire and anti tank fence pieces where anyone caught would be captured or shot